Explanation User Interfaces: A Systematic Literature Review: Background

 \section{Background}

-This section introduces the background of our work.
+This section \revi{provides an overview of the background of our work}.
 It provides an overview of the field of \ac{XAI}, reprising a classification of methods already available in the literature that can guide in understanding the results of this \ac{SLR}.
 Furthermore, it explores the need for a human-centred process and its implications for \acp{XUI}.